-Field Definition Result: Error Select this option to search for objects that encountered an error while being updated by the Upgrade Utility.
+Field Definition Result: Auto Merged Select this option to search for objects that the Upgrade Utility automatically merged by using your local version, the out-of-box version and the upgrade version of the objects.
+Note: The result occurs only after applying the first out-of-box upgrade; it no longer occurs after applying the custom upgrade.
+Required Action : If the object was not merged the way you expect, use the Revert or Mass Revert option from the options menu to revoke the auto-merge and merge the objects manually.
+Result: Error Select this option to search for objects that encountered an error while being updated by the Upgrade Utility.
 For more information about the error, review the sm.log and except.log files.
-Required Action : Fix the cause of the error, or if it is needed, in a copy of your production system, apply the upgrade again.
+Required Action : Fix the cause of the error, or apply the upgrade again in a copy of your production system if it is needed.
 Result: Forced Select this option to search for objects that were tailored on your Service Manager system or only changed on the upgrade version.
 After upgrade, your objects were automatically replaced with the objects in your custom upgrade package.
-The Upgrade Utility copied your object as a backed up object OLD <old number="" version=""><object name="">.</object></old> Note: This result occurs only after applying the custom upgrade.
-Required Action : Test these objects, and when satisfied, delete the copied object OLD <old number="" version=""><object name="">.</object></old> Result: Kept Customer Select this option to search for objects that were tailored on your Service Manager system but not changed on the upgrade version.
+The Upgrade Utility copied your object of the original version to its revision.
+Note: This result occurs only after applying the custom upgrade.
+No further action is necessary for these objects.
+Result: Kept Customer Select this option to search for objects that were tailored on your Service Manager system but not changed on the upgrade version.
 These objects were not changed.
 Note: The result occurs only after applying the first out-of-box upgrade; it no longer occurs after applying the custom upgrade.
 Tip: If an object is Application Cluster and you want to use the upgrade version, you can select Choose Upgrade .
-The object <object name=""></object> is then renamed to PRE <old number="" version=""><object name=""></object></old> and the object NEW934 <object name=""></object> is renamed to <object name=""></object> .
-For objects with this result, no further action is necessary.
-Result: Kept Customer Non-OOB Select this option to search for objects that did not exist in the original version but were added on your Service Manager system, and also added on the upgrade version.
-Note: The result occurs only after applying the first out-of-box upgrade; it no longer occurs after applying the custom upgrade.
-Note: If the object is Application Cluster and you want to use the upgrade version, you can select Choose Upgrade .
-The object <object name=""> is then renamed to PRE<old number="" version=""><object name=""> and the object NEW934<object name=""> is renamed to <object name="">.</object></object></object></old></object> For objects with this result, no further action is necessary.
+The object <object name=""></object> is then renamed to PRE <old number="" version=""><object name=""></object></old> and the object NEW935 <object name=""></object> is renamed to <object name=""></object> .
+No further action is necessary for these objects.